stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must provide a facility for endpoints to signal that a tube has started, that the start of the tube has been acknowledged and accepted by the remote endpoint(s), and that a tube has ended and its state can be forgotten by the path.
+Given unreliable signaling (see
+{{reliability-fragmentation-mtu-and-duplication}})
-Given unreliable signaling (see {{reliability-fragmentation-and- duplication}}) both endpoints and devices on the path must be resilient to the loss of any of these signals.
+both endpoints and devices on the path must be resilient to the loss of any of these signals.
 Specifically, timeouts are still necessary to clean up stale state.
+See {{hard-state-vs-soft-state}} and
+{{tube-vs-superstrate-association-lifetime}}
-See {{hard-state-vs-soft-state}} and {{tube-vs- superstrate-association-lifetime}} for more discussion on tube start and end signaling.
+for more discussion on tube start and end signaling.

 ## Declarative signaling